openhab/website/blog/2024-12-15-openhab-4-3-release.md

 ### Allow excluding Items and Groups from Persistence

+_Mark Herwege ([@mherwege](https://github.com/mherwege)), openHAB Contributor_

 You may want to persist all items but a few.
 While this has always been possible by defining a group containing all items to persist and only persisting the items in this group, it creates a maintenance burden to always have to add new items you want to persist to this group.

 The new exclusion functionality now allows you to easily exclude individual items or groups of items from a persistence strategy and service.
-This can be configured in persist files by putting a ! in front of the items or groups to exclude, or through the UI persistence configuration.
+This can be configured in persist files by putting a `!` in front of the items or groups to exclude, or through the UI persistence configuration.

 ## Main UI Enhancements

 _Florian Hotze ([@florian-h05](https://github.com/florian-h05)), openHAB Maintainer_